vaskoGut/Learning/README.md

   44. ### #react-proptypes-question
       We dont use react proptypes ( which were running during runtime ).
 Cause in new projects we can use typescript and static types in development process.

+  44. ### #react-event-handler
+      Event handler - is function which is called on some action inside our component.
+F.e. onclick or onchange

 ________________________________________________________________________________________________________________________________